OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-05.md

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness,

 ## Galatians 5:23
 gentleness, and self-control.
-Against such things there is no law.
+There is no law against such things.

 ## Galatians 5:24
-Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
+Those who belong to Christ Jesus have put to death the flesh with its passions and desires.

 ## Galatians 5:25
 Since we live by the Spirit, let us also keep in step with the Spirit.